suswes/suswes.github.io/docs/index.md

 ## Profile Summary
 I am a research scientist excited about anything and everything happening in our gut.
-For 15 years I've navigated through 9 departments in 3 countries exploring questions ranging from nutraceutical metabolomics to gut-brain-axis communication to host-parasite interactions.
-My scientific roadtrip, although winding, is rooted in fundamental questions on how the environment communicates with our body.
-This awe-inspiring task motivates my career choice in science to contribute a piece to the evolving understanding of what makes the human body thrive despite constant environmental challenges.
-In my opinion, the foundation of our body’s tolerance to the environment resides in how the gut microbiota interacts with our intestinal immune system.
+For 15 years I've navigated through 9 departments in 3 countries exploring questions about barrier immunity, host-parasite interactions, the gut-brain-axis and the gut microbiota.
+My scientific roadtrip, although winding, is rooted in fundamental questions about how the environment communicates with our body.
+In my opinion, the essence of our body’s tolerance to the environment resides in multi-compartment communication between the immune system, stromal backbone and the gut microbiota.
+I look forward to establishing a research platform that will detangle this crosstalk to facilitate the development of multi-facted therapies against gastrointestinal disorders.

 ## Research Interests
- - Host-Microbiota Interactions
  - Intestinal Mucosal Immunology
+ - The Gut Microbiota
+ - Host-Parasite Interactions
  - Gut-Brain-Axis

 ## Education
 ### Post Doctoral Fellowship	| 2020 - present
 #### Research Institute of McGill University Health Complex (RI-MUHC), _Montreal, QC,_ Canada
 - Department of Microbiology and Immunology | Dr. Irah King’s Lab
-- Helminth infection drives IFN𝛾 production from a tissue resident CD8 T cell population to promote disease tolerance and tissue repair
+- Helminth infection drives IFN𝛾 production from a tissue resident CD8 T cell population to promote disease tolerance and tissue repair through an immune-stromal axis

 ### Post Doctoral Fellowship | 2018 - 2020
 #### Icahn School of Medicine at Mount Sinai, _New York, NY,_ USA
-- Department of Neurology | Dr. Giulio Pasinetti Lab
+- Department of Neurology | Dr. Giulio Pasinetti's Lab
 - Probiotics and prebiotics prevent depression- and anxiety-like behaviors by altering peripheral Treg and Th17 immune cell populations in an AHR-dependent manner

 ### Ph.D. | 2015 - 2018
 #### McGill University,  _Montreal, QC,_ Canada
-- Department of Biomedical Engineering | Dr. Satya Prakash
+- Department of Biomedical Engineering | Dr. Satya Prakash's Lab
-- Development of a Novel Probiotic and Synbiotic Formulation for the Management of Neurodegenerative and Other Diseases
+- Development of a novel probiotic and synbiotic formulation for the management of neurodegenerative and other diseases

 ### M.Sc.	| 2009 - 2012
 #### McGill University,  _Montreal, QC,_ Canada
 - Department of Neuroscience | Dr. Nicolas Cermakian
-- The Time-Mediated Effects of Turpentine on Fever, Cytokine Induction and Peripheral Clock Gene Expression
+- The time-mediated effects of turpentine on fever, cytokine induction and peripheral clock gene expression

 ### B.Sc.
 (Honours)	| 2005 - 2009
 #### McGill University,  _Montreal, QC,_ Canada
 - Department of Biochemistry | Dr. Thomas Duchaine
-- Characterization of the Helicase Domain within RNAi Machinery
+- Characterization of the helicase domain within RNAi machinery

 ## Work & Research Experiences
 ### McGill University,  _Montreal, QC,_ Canada